OpenJML/openjml.github.io/tutorial/InitiallyConstraint.md

    assume 0 < this.width < this.length
    assert 0 < this.width < this.length
 ```
-That is, it assumes the first constructor's postcondition and assumes the first constructor satisfies the initially clause and then seeks to prove that the initially clause is satisfied.
-This would be a trivial proof, but actually is a vacuous proof because the middle statement in the dispaly above is assuming false.
+That is, it assumes the first constructor's postcondition and assumes the first constructor satisfies the initially clause and then seeks to prove that the initially clause is satisfied after the body of the second constructor.
+This would be a trivial proof, but actually is a vacuous proof because the middle statement in the display above is assuming false.
 And that results in no verification complaint being issued about the second constructor.

 If we insert a precondition to fix the verification of the first constructor, we now have
 ```